 I like this approach because it shows precisely how and why everything we do has an impact.

-But for humans, that dependence has grown to a level where someone living in Boston might also be dependent on the environment in Central America for certain foods, or for the minerals mined in China for electronics.
+But for humans, that dependence has grown to a level where someone living in Boston might also be dependent on the natural resources in Central America for certain foods or on the minerals mined in China for electronics.

-Basically, everything you see around you is entirely dependent on environmental resources that come from thousands of miles away.
+Basically, everything you see around you is entirely dependent on natural resources that come from thousands of miles away.